somasundar-work/Skinet-E-Commerce/README.md

 Using certificates from real certificate authorities (CAs) for development can be dangerous or impossible (for hosts like `example.test`, `localhost` or `127.0.0.1`), but self-signed certificates cause trust errors.
 Managing your own CA is the best solution, but usually involves arcane commands, specialized knowledge and manual steps.

 mkcert automatically creates and installs a local CA in the system root store, and generates locally-trusted certificates. mkcert does not automatically configure servers to use the certificates, though, that's up to you.

+## Configuring SSL in an Angular Application

+Follow these steps to configure SSL in your Angular application:

+1. **Generate SSL Certificates:**

+   - Use a tool like `mkcert` to generate a self-signed certificate.
+   - Example command:
+     ```sh
+     mkcert -install
+     mkcert localhost
+     ```
+   - This will generate `localhost.pem` and `localhost-key.pem` files.

+2. **Update Angular Configuration:**

+   - Open `angular.json` and locate the `serve` options for your project.
+   - Add the following SSL configuration:
+     ```json
+     "options": {
+       "ssl": true,
+       "sslKey": "path/to/localhost-key.pem",
+       "sslCert": "path/to/localhost.pem"
+     }
+     ```

+3. **Serve the Application with SSL:**

+   - Use the Angular CLI to serve your application with SSL enabled.
+   - Example command:
+     ```sh
+     ng serve --ssl --ssl-key path/to/localhost-key.pem --ssl-cert path/to/localhost.pem
+     ```

+4. **Access the Application:**
+   - Open your browser and navigate to `https://localhost:4200`.
+   - You should see your Angular application served over HTTPS.

+## Notes

+- For production environments, use certificates issued by a trusted Certificate Authority (CA).
+- Ensure that your server configuration (e.g., Nginx, Apache) is also set up to handle SSL if deploying to a web server.